 Albert Woodfox interviewed by Alix Lambert

 For her new book Courtroom, author, photographer, and filmmaker Alix Lambert sat through a number of court proceedings.
 “Visit any courtroom in the USA—they are open to the public—and you will find yourself surrounded by theater, politics, history, law, performance, drawing, and community,” she has written.
-Lambert also sat down with Albert Woodfox, who survived a longer term in solitary confinement than any other American in history — more than forty years — and emerged to write an astonishing memoir of the experience, Solitary, which was shortlisted for the National Book Award and named a finalist for the Pulitzer Prize.
+Lambert also sat down with Albert Woodfox, who survived a longer term in solitary confinement than any other American in history — more than forty years — and emerged to write an astonishing memoir of the experience, Solitary, a finalist for both the Pulitzer Prize and the National Book Award.
 This week, Talkhouse magazine published an excerpt from Lambert’s interview with Woodfox — he discusses his impressions of public defenders, rebuilding relationships with family, what membership in the Black Panther Party has meant to him, and more.
 It makes for remarkable reading.

 “A lot of people never can understand why I don’t feel anger or bitterness toward members of the jury.
 It was simply that I understood that those jurors were also victims because they were making decisions on information provided to them by the state.
 So I didn’t think there was anything out of the ordinary for the jurors to believe in the state — from the time you go to school you start being indoctrinated with the rule of law and integrity of social institutions.
 As you get older and you come into contact with the institution, more and more you realize that it’s all theory.
 Philosophical theory and not facts.”
 Continue reading…